 Sheldon H. Jacobson is a professor of computer science at the University of Illinois at Urbana-Champaign.
+He employs his expertise in data-driven, risk-based decision-making to evaluate and inform public policy.
+He has studied aviation security for more than 25 years.

-1 of 1 1/16/2023, 8:15 AM
+1 of 1 1/16/2023, 8:13 AM